Education in Botswana: Preschool

 Botswana government as of 2015 has started opening early childhood education programs in many governmental primary schools in order to promote the education of young children.
 This started by opening a half-year pre-school class after the standard 7 students had finished writing their final exams.
 Their classrooms would be unoccupied for the rest of the academic year, so this way they could accommodate the 5-year-old children.
 Proceeding that, the government is now implementing a two-year program for children aged 4 and 5 years old.
-Moreover, government of Botswana also paying more attention to early childhood education.
+Moreover, the government of Botswana is also paying more attention to early childhood education.

 Primary Education

 Primary education ranges from reception (pre-standard one) up to standard 7.

 Children enrol in primary school around the age of 6.
 The curriculum in primary education is determined by county school system.
 The school district selects curriculum guides and textbooks that reflect a state's learning standards and benchmarks for a given grade level.
 There are two types of primary education accessible in Botswana.
 The government provides education that is generally referred to as 'Setswana medium', the medium of instruction being Setswana as well as English.
 The private sector provides education whereby the language of instruction is purely English, these schools are referred to as 'English medium schools'.